And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Yeah.

-Phoenix Sun Basketball team.
+Yeah, this is the Phoenix Sun basketball team.

-Well, you know, I um my opinion is I think professional sports needs to man up.
+I think professional sports needs to man up.

 I think sports needs to man up.